putan1122/portfolio/README.md

 ### Sentiment Analysis for Marketing via NLP (_Sep.
 2022 - Nov.
 2022_)
 [Code Here](https://github.com/putan1122/portfolio/tree/main/DS_projects/sentiment_classification)
-- Applied NLPK to process and classify the language text and performed exploratory data analysis on IMDB social media comment and Amazon review with Pandas in Python, ELT processing with SQL queries in Spark
+- Applied NLPK to process and classify the language text and performed exploratory data analysis on IMDB social media comments and Amazon review with Pandas in Python, ELT processing with SQL queries in Spark
 - Analyzed the reviews with a state-of-the-art deep learning technique, BERT and DistilBERT; evaluated DistilBERT on predicting the positive sentiment assessment and achieved 66% recall, 60% precision